dejan2609/harshadranganathan.github.io/_posts/2018-11-24-deploy-react-app-travis.md

 # generate new key called "travis_rsa"
 ssh-keygen -t rsa -N "" -C "React App" -f travis_rsa

-# encrypt the file and add it to your .travis.yml file
+# encrypt the file using your repo's public key and add it to your .travis.yml file
+# must be run within your project directory
 travis encrypt-file travis_rsa --add --com

 # remove the key